-The governing committee will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.
+The governing committee will ensure that a DSL has undertaken Prevent Lead training (which is updated every two years) and that all staff receive training about the Prevent Duty.

-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training Victoria Stanley
+The following member of staff is the Prevent Lead and has undertaken Prevent Lead training Victoria Stanley.

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral.
-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).
+The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral using the Prevent National Referral Form found on the Cambridgeshire and Peterborough Safeguarding Board website.

+National Prevent referral form (safeguardingcambspeterborough.org.uk) See also Prevent Duty Guidance: for England and Wales,' HM Government, (March 2024).